sab3rsebri/brut3r/README.md

 # Features :
 - Multithreading
 # adds :
-i've added one of the best wordlists for bruteforce attack, "Rockyou.txt"
+"Rockyou.txt", one of the best wordlist for bruteforcing